HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Motivating Problems and Background

 While predefined interfaces, such as GPS coordinates, could be used to reason in a precise manner about geographic locations, this type of deterministic communication is unintuitive and prone to errors.
 Human teams will often communicate with inherent ambiguity necessitating follow up questions between teammates to ensure comprehension.
 However, reasoning over this type of nuanced information remains challenging for robots.
-The method devised in \cite{tellex2011understanding} set up a framework for comprehending \textit{what} information the \textit{user} provided, whereas \cite{Unhelkar2019HRC}\cite{Unhelkar2020BidirectionalCommunication}\cite{Nikolaidis2018PlanningwithVerbal} consider the problem of \textit{if, when,} and \textit{what} to communicate \textit{back} to the user in order to resolve ambiguity across an interaction.
+The method devised in \cite{tellex2011understanding} set up a framework for comprehending \textit{what} information the \textit{user} provided, whereas \cite{Unhelkar2019HRC},\cite{Unhelkar2020BidirectionalCommunication} and \cite{Nikolaidis2018PlanningwithVerbal} consider the problem of \textit{if, when,} and \textit{what} to communicate \textit{back} to the user in order to resolve ambiguity across an interaction.
 These approaches utilize POMDPs to reason about some component of the human's mental state in different collaborative tasks.
 The work presented in \cite{rosen2020MixedReality} shows how a POMDP can be utilized to refine the robot's understanding of a human's object of interest.
+In \cite{Arkin2018RealTimeHC} a robot attempts to infer partially observable states of certain objects.
 However, in each of these cases the user is limited in their vocabulary.
 These methods constrain the robot to communicate about a static, and potentially obsolete environment, especially when applied in a dynamic target search where new locations become relevant to planning or querying.

 In uncertain environments, new spatial information may be presented that, when reasoned over, can provide critical information to the completion of a task.
-The approach described in this work uses a simplified compass based spatial reference cues (North,South,etc.) coupled with a dynamic dictionary that the user can update and modify in real time.
-The inherent uncertainty provided by these cues enables the user to communicate to the robot teammate in an intuitive manner.
+The approach described in this work uses a simplified compass based spatial reference cues (North, South, Near, etc.) coupled with a dynamic vocabulary codebook that the user can update and modify in real time, allowing the user to communicate to the robot teammate in an intuitive manner.
 Furthermore, the use of a POMDP to select the nature and timing of human communication enables reasoning with respect to the Value of Information theory proposed in \cite{kaupp2010human}.